thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

   And I press "Log in"
 ```

 ^ The events that need to happen. `When` kicks it off. `And` adds more events.
-If behat is unable to do any of these events, the test will fail. `I follow "Log In"` looks for a link with the text "Log In" and clicks it. `I fill in "Username" with "admin"` looks for a field with the label of "Username" and types "admin" into it. `I press "Log in"` looks for button with the text "Log in" and presses it.
+If Behat is unable to do any of these events, the test will fail. `I follow "Log In"` looks for a link with the text "Log In" and clicks it. `I fill in "Username" with "admin"` looks for a field with the label of "Username" and types "admin" into it. `I press "Log in"` looks for button with the text "Log in" and presses it.
 Pro tip: `follow` is for clicking links, and `press` is for buttons on forms.

 ```
 Then I should see "Log out"